SUNY Downstate Medical Center

 SUNY Downstate's Division of PM&R allows residents to have a varied and comprehensive educational experience.
 Our program begins in the PGY2 year.
 Residents rotate through SUNY Downstate Medical Center, Kings County Hospital Center, Staten Island University Hospital North Campus and St. John's Episcopal Hospital.
 Exposure to inpatient, outpatient, and consult services is available at each of the hospital settings.
 Additionally, residents perform Nerve Conduction Studies and EMGs with direct supervision.
 The number of calls during the first year of residency varies based on location.

-In the second year of residency training, residents continue to rotate through SUNY Downstate Medical Center, Kings County Hospital Center, Staten Island University Hospital North Campus and St. John's Episcopal Hospital, with the addition of rotations at University Hospital of Brooklyn at Long Island College Hospital.
+In the second year of residency training, residents continue to rotate through SUNY Downstate Medical Center, Kings County Hospital Center, Staten Island University Hospital North Campus, and St. John's Episcopal Hospital.
 During the PGY3 year, the emphasis is more toward outpatient services, consultation and completion of the EMG requirements.
 Additionally, the third year of residency offers less call depending on the location of the rotation.

 During the 3 year program, SUNY Downstate residents are able to experience a wide variety of medical settings and unique cases, accentuated by exhilarating lectures and courses.
 Our residents work closely with physical and occupational therapists, prosthetists and other medical services to enhance the educational experience.
 There are opportunities available for research and participation in national conferences and annual review courses as well as many other academic activities.

 Please continue to utilize our website for more information on joining the Physical Medicine & Rehabilitation Residency Program at SUNY Downstate Medical Center.